 Should your employer make you a counter offer to stay at the company once you resign, do not take it.
 Ask yourself why it takes leaving the company to get what you want and feel you deserve.
 The reality is that the majority of candidates who accept a counter offer do not stay with the company for more than one year.
 Sometimes this is the candidate’s own doing, and sometimes it is not.

 13. Trust that you are not a perfect fit for every posting

-Postings generally give about 10% of the big picture and typically do not get into specifics, such as cultural or organizational fit.
-If you are working with a trustworthy recruiter, believe that the recruiter has your best interest at heart and will call you about all opportunities that are a possible match.
-Every once and a while, if you see a posting that looks to be a perfect match, you should touch base with your recruiter to see why you were not considered for the opportunity.
+Postings generally give about 10% of the big picture, and typically do not get into specifics, such as cultural or organizational fit.
+If you are working with a trustworthy recruiter, believe that the recruiter has your best interest at heart, and will call you about all opportunities that are a possible match.
+Every once in a while, if you see a posting that looks to be a perfect match, you should touch base with your recruiter to see why you were not considered for the opportunity.

 However, please use caution when doing so.
 If the recruiter addressed every candidate’s concern about numerous postings, the recruiter would spend most of their time answering questions, when what they really should be doing is spending time finding other hidden job opportunities.
 The more time the recruiter spends searching, the more quickly they will find you your opportunity.

 14. If you really want the job, don’t be afraid to tell the potential employer

 Candidates who inform the potential employer of their strong interest in the position often come out ahead of more qualified candidates who do not express their desires.
 Companies want to hire people who want to work for them.